3 WAYS TO INSTANTLY IMPROVE YOUR PORTRAIT PAINTING

 Portrait Painting is a tricky art skill.
 It’s THE most requested type of painting and also the most difficult to execute.
 When someone asks you to paint a portrait, what they’re really trying to determine is if you have the artistic chops as you say and believe you do.
 This can be stressful as hell for an artist.
 Almost as stressful as painting the dreaded hand (s).

-In this post, I promised 3 instant ways to improve your portrait painting.
+In this post, I promised 3 instant ways to improve your portrait painting and I can't wait to share a few tips from my process that may be helpful for you.

 1. LOOK BEYOND THE SURFACE